 - Actively recruiting a diverse student body, including through nontraditional pathways

-- Providing an array of coursework at the undergraduate and graduate level that investigates the relationships between communication, power, and identity categories such as race, gender, class, sexuality, religion, age, citizenship status, and disability
+- Providing an array of coursework at the undergraduate and graduate level that investigates the relationships between communication, power, and identity categories such as race, gender, class, sexuality, religion, region, age, citizenship status, and disability

 - Sustaining a diverse student body through mentorship, staff support, and student groups at the graduate and undergraduate levels